zokahn/sec-test-containers/README.md

 ### Node.js Application (nodejs-app/)
 A simple Node.js Express web application running on Node.js 16.
 This image demonstrates a basic web server implementation using JavaScript.

+## Architecture Support

+All containers support multiple architectures with x86_64 (amd64) as the primary target:
+- linux/amd64 (x86_64) - Primary architecture
+- linux/arm64 (aarch64) - Secondary architecture

+The build process uses Docker Buildx to create multi-architecture images, ensuring compatibility across different platforms while maintaining x86_64 as the primary target.

 ## Building and Publishing

 Each container can be built and published to JFrog Artifactory using the scripts provided in the `scripts/` directory.
 The workflow includes:

+1. Setting up multi-arch builder using Docker Buildx
-1. Building the container image
+2. Building container images for supported architectures
-2. Scanning the image for vulnerabilities
+3. Scanning the images for vulnerabilities
-3. Signing the image
+4. Signing the images
-4. Uploading to JFrog Artifactory
+5. Uploading to JFrog Artifactory

 ### Prerequisites

 - Docker installed and configured
+- Docker Buildx installed and enabled
 - Access to JFrog Artifactory
 - JFrog CLI installed and configured
 - Docker credentials configured for JFrog Artifactory